tinkerbell/cluster-api-provider-tinkerbell/docs/UPGRADING-v0.6-to-v0.7.md

 | Go (for building) | 1.22 – 1.24 | 1.25+ |
 | Tinkerbell stack | >= v0.18 | >= v0.23 |

-> **Note:** CAPT v0.7.0 still uses the `infrastructure.cluster.x-k8s.io/v1beta1`
+> **Note:** CAPT v0.7.0 introduces `infrastructure.cluster.x-k8s.io/v1beta2` as
-> API group version in all CRDs and manifests.
-The "v1beta2" refers to the CAPI
-> **contract** — the behavioral interface CAPI expects — not the Kubernetes API
+> the new storage (hub) API version.
+The previous `v1beta1` version remains
+> served for backward compatibility — existing v1beta1 manifests and CRs are
+> automatically converted via the CRD conversion webhook.
+No manual migration
+> of existing resources is required.
+See [COMPATIBILITY.md](COMPATIBILITY.md)
-> version.
-See [COMPATIBILITY.md](COMPATIBILITY.md) for details.
+> for details.

 ## Upgrade Steps